Programmatic Usage

 Learn how programmatic usage is billed separately from regular usage at Dust.

 The Dust platform allows people to interact with agents directly through the web, Slack, or browser extension.
-But Dust also provides an API that lets scripts, workflows, and other automated systems invoke agents programmatically.
+Dust also provides an API that lets scripts, workflows, and other automated systems invoke agents programmatically.

 Because these two types of usage are fundamentally different, they're consumed and billed separately.